Assessing and Advancing Benchmarks for Evaluating Large Language Models in Software Engineering Tasks: Challenges and Opportunities

 \subsubsection{Multi-Metric Evaluation}

-Holistic Performance Metrics: Future benchmarks can go beyond accuracy and include metrics for code quality, maintainability, performance, and security.
+\textbf{Holistic Performance Metrics}: Future benchmarks can go beyond accuracy and include metrics for code quality, maintainability, performance, and security.
 These additional metrics can help in evaluating not just whether the model produces correct outputs, but also how practical and efficient those outputs are in real-world use.
-Ethical and Fairness Metrics: Incorporating fairness, transparency, and bias detection metrics in benchmarks can help ensure that LLMs behave ethically and are not prone to producing biased outputs.